 Your squares should look similar to the ones in the above photo.

 - Since this cleaner contains essential oils, it’s best to store it in a dry, dark place.

 - You can use your cleaner as a general spray or use it for disinfecting wipes.
 To use it as disinfecting wipes, put your reusable wipes in a glass jar with your cleaner.
 When you need to clean something, grab a wipe and wring it out.

 - Washing these wipes is easy.
 Toss it in the washing machine with our non-toxic laundry detergent.

-- If they need a little extra cleaning, use the Oxy-Boost
+- If they need a little extra cleaning, use an Oxy-Boost type of product.

-- I keep an extra jar of wipes in my laundry room with the essential oil cleaner solution inside.
-As the wipes come out of the drier, I add them to my second container and when it’s filled, I swap it out with the almost-empty ones in the bathroom and in the kid’s bedroom area.
+- I keep an extra jar of wipes in my laundry room with the essential oil cleaning solution inside.
+As the wipes come out of the dryer, I add them to my second container and when it’s filled, I swap it out with the almost-empty ones in the bathroom and in the kid’s bedroom area.